-Our results showed that cost parameters, $c^w$ , $c^a$ , $c^\ell$ , appointment request probabilities, $q_i$ , and customer service time distributions, can all significantly influence the structure of the optimal on-line schedule.
-We found that, when all customers have the same costs and service time distributions FCFS is often a good rule of thumb.
+Our results showed that cost parameters, c^w , c^a , c^l , appointment request probabilities, q_i , and customer service time distributions, can all significantly influence the structure of the optimal online schedule.
+We found that, when all customers have the same costs and service time distributions, FCFS is often a good rule of thumb.
 In general we observe that when waiting until appointment time costs are high for add-on customers (relative to idle time and overtime costs) add-ons should all be sequenced first.
-In other words, the scheduler always should reserve capacity at the beginning of the schedule for addon cases.
-When waiting until appointment time costs are low (or zero) add-on customers should all be scheduled last.
+In other words, the schedule for add-on cases.
+When waiting until appointment time until appointment time costs are low (or zero) add-on customers should all be scheduled last.
 The sufficient condition for FCFS scheduling derived for the case of two customers appears to provide a reasonable sequencing heuristic for larger problems.
-We observed that as $q_i$ increases from 0.74 to 0.3, and as $c^w/c^a$ decreases, the schedule shows a mixed sequence of routine and add-on customers, usually allowing capacity for one add-on customer at the beginning, one at the end and one closer to the middle.
-We also observed that when service time distributions varied among customers, $q_i$ increases, the customers with lower variances tend to be scheduled early in the schedule.
-Thus, we conclude that scheduling customers in increasing variance order is recommended when arrivals are nearly deterministic, i.e., $q_i$ is close to 1 for all i.

-In this article we presented a number of insights about the optimal sequencing and scheduling decisions for an on-line scheduling process.
-From a practical perspective the model we present is quite data intensive.
+We observed that as q_i increases from 0.3 to 0.7, and as c^w/c^a decreases, the schedule shows a mixed sequence of routine and add-on customers, usually allowing capacity for one add-on customer at the beginning, one at the end, and one closer to the middle.
+We also observed that when service time distributions varied among customers and q_i increases, the customers with lower variances tend to be scheduled early in the schedule.
+Thus, we conclude that scheduling customers in increasing variance order is recommended when arrivals are nearly deterministic, i.e., q_i is close to one for all i.
+From a practical perspective the model we present is quite data-intensive.
 One challenge is in estimation of service time distributions, which requires access to large numbers of samples of customer services times, the availability of which varies depending on the particular application setting.
-Another challenge is the estimation of demand distributions for routing and add-on customer.
+Another challenge is the estimation of demand distributions for routine and add-on customers.
 This can be achieved using historical data on the number and types of customers scheduled.
 This may require a large number of observations to estimate the condition probability of customer arrivals since such demand distributions may vary by day of week, for example.
-Finally, estimation of cost coefficients (e.g. waiting costs for routine vs add-on customers) requires input from decision makers.
+Finally, estimation of cost coefficients (e.g., waiting costs for routine versus add-on customers) requires input from decision-makers.

 There are some limitations of our model which present opportunities for future research.
 For example, in some scheduling environments no-shows can be a problem.
 Our model is readily adapted to this case and future extensions could explore the influence of this additional source of uncertainty.
 Our model also assumes a single server, but many service systems, particularly in health care environments, involve multiple servers working in parallel, and multiple stages of service.
 Finally, our model considers a single day of service and therefore does not explicitly consider customer preferences for different days of service.
-Thus, it is primarily applicable either as an exact method for environment in which customer preferences do not apply an important role (e.g. scheduling of outpatient surgery) or as a heuristic.
+Thus, it is primarily applicable either as an exact method for environments in which customer preferences do not apply an important role (e.g., scheduling of outpatient surgery) or as a heuristic.
 We believe our model provides a basis for development of more complex models in the future.
-The methods we have developed for the single server problem provide a foundation for the development of exact decomposition methods and/or heuristics for larger more realistic problems.
+The methods we have developed for the single-server problem provide a foundation for the development of exact decomposition methods and/or heuristics for larger more realistic problems.